Blood based monitoring for all solid organ tumours

 Monitoring cancer

-Optimally, the treatment is always one step ahead of the cancer. cancertrack ensures real-time monitoring to detect genetic changes in the tumor at an early stage.
-Clinically relevant mutations can thereby be monitored, or medication can be aligned with the results.
+At best, the treatment is always one step ahead of the cancer disease. cancertrack ensures real-time monitoring to detect genetic changes in the tumour.
+Clinically relevant mutations can be identified and the treatment can be customised accordingly.

 • ctDNA